 "That being said, I've found eating a diet that's balanced nutritionally has helped every aspect of my life—not just during a period when I wasn't feeling well.
 You just feel so different and operate at a higher level.
 I try to eat organic as often as possible, and I try to avoid processed foods and preservatives.
 So, in that way, my life has really changed.
 I shop differently, and I do my best to stick to particular restaurants when my friends and I are out."

 Which begs the question, what does a typical day of eats look like for Bosworth?

-"For breakfast, it's either bone broth or a really high-fiber cereal.
+"For breakfast, it's either bone broth or really high-fiber cereals.
 And then for lunchtime, I try to stick to fruits and vegetables alongside a lean protein.
 I know dinner probably isn't the best time for me to splurge, but it's usually when I usually splurge," Bosworth laughs.
 "I mean, when I'm in New York, I go out to dinner so often and I get dinner with my friends, and we always tend to share.
 There's always a little bit of pasta, there's always a piece of fish, there's always chicken, and there are always vegetables!